dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-*It may well be possible to allow record types and function types to be extended with constructors that are declared in an extension, but this is left as a potential future enhancement.*
+*It may well be possible to allow record types and function types to be extended with constructors that are declared in an extension, but this is left as a potential future enhancement.
+It could be useful to be able to denote a set of specific functions of a given type by declaring them as static members of an extension on that function type.*

 ### Static Analysis